hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ### 7.3.1.
 Handling Client Connection Failure

 While the client is trying to connect initially to one of the members in the `ClientNetworkConfig.addressList`, all the members might not be available.
-Instead of giving up, throwing an error and stopping the client, the client will retry as many as `connectionAttemptLimit` times.

-You can configure `connectionAttemptLimit` for the number of times you want the client to retry connecting.
-See the [Setting Connection Attempt Limit section](#55-setting-connection-attempt-limit).
+Instead of giving up, throwing an error and stopping the client, the client retries to connect as configured which is described in the [Configuring Client Connection Retry](#61-configuring-client-connection-retry) section.

 The client executes each operation through the already established connection to the cluster.
 If this connection(s) disconnects or drops, the client will try to reconnect as configured.